vestrel00/contacts-android/docs/entities/sync-contact-data.md

 - RawContact rows are marked for deletion but remain until synced.
 - Group rows are marked for deletion but remain until synced.
+- Newly created RawContacts may have a null or temporary source ID.
 - New lookup key is not assigned after associating a local RawContact to an Account.

 ## Some custom data provided in this library are not synced